Oklahoma City family looking for answers after son’s burned body identified

-OKLAHOMA CITY- A metro family is left in the dark after learning of 30-year-old Andre Brown’s last September murder.
+OKLAHOMA CITY- A metro family is left in the dark after learning of 30-year-old Andre Brown’s late September murder.

 “It’s been heartbreaking.
 I don’t know.
 Why would somebody do that to my baby,” said Angela Brown, Andre’s mother.
 “My son was loved.
 His families loved him.
 His babies loved him.”